13 Things to Do in Madrid in the summer

 Book an excursion to El Escorial

-San Cayetano Neighborhood| ©Tamorlan
+San Cayetano neighborhood| ©Tamorlan

-San Cayetano Neighborhood| ©Tamorlan
+San Cayetano neighborhood| ©Tamorlan

-Book a bike tour in Madrid
+Book a bike tour of Madrid

-On Gran Vía street| ©Txemari (Argazki).
+On Gran Vía| ©Txemari (Argazki).

-On Gran Vía street| ©Txemari (Argazki).
+On Gran Vía| ©Txemari (Argazki).

 Book a flamenco show